Automatic Differentiation for the Direct Minimization Approach to the Hartree-Fock Method: Results and Discussion

 \subsection{Effect of automatic differentiation}

-AD provides a numerically precise gradient of the Hartree--Fock energy, which is tedious to derive analytically.
+AD provides a numerically precise gradient of the electronic structure theory like the Hartree--Fock energy, whose analytical gradient is sometimes tedious to derive.
 Numerical differentiation based on finite difference is another approach to numerically calculate the gradient of functions.
 It is easy to implement but highly susceptible to rounding errors, and it requires many function calls, at least as many as the number of variables~\cite{iri1988automatic}.
-We compared automatic differentiation and numerical differentiation by replacing the automatically derived gradient function in Cayley transformation with the finite difference approximation of gradient.
-Forward finite difference $(f(\mathbf{x} + \bm{\varepsilon}_i) - f(\mathbf{x})) / \varepsilon$ is used as an approximation of the $i$-th element of the gradient.
-Here, $\bm{\varepsilon}_i$ is a vector whose $i$-th element is set to a small value $\varepsilon$ and other elements are zero.
+We compared AD and numerical differentiation by replacing the automatically derived gradient function in Cayley transformation with the finite difference approximation of the gradient.
+Forward finite difference $(f(\mathbf{x} + \boldsymbol\varepsilon_i) - f(\mathbf{x})) / \varepsilon$ is used as an approximation of the $i$-th element of the gradient.
+Here, $\boldsymbol\varepsilon_i$ is a vector whose $i$-th element is set to a small value $\varepsilon$ and other elements are zero.
 We used SciPy's \verb|approx_fprime()| function for numerical differentiation, and set $\varepsilon = 1.49\times10^{-8}$, which is the SciPy's default.

-Table~\ref{tab:advsnd} shows the comparison of AD and numerical differentiation in polyatomic molecules.
-Although numerical differentiation provided as accurate energy as AD, it required longer calculation time and more iterations.
-We observed that the function value sometimes increased during the iteration when numerical differentiation was used.
-The inaccurate gradient obtained by numerical differentiation broke the theoretical guarantee that every curvilinear search decreases the function value.
-Therefore, we can conclude that the accurate gradient obtained by AD contributes to the overall performance.
+Table~\ref{tab:advsnd} shows the comparison of AD and numerical differentiation by finite difference (FD) in small polyatomic molecules.
+Both AD and FD resulted in the same energy, but AD converged faster than FD.
+To analyze the difference in speed, we examined the convergence of the algorithm.
+Figure~\ref{fig:nh3_itr} shows the energy change and wall time at each iteration in the energy calculation for the NH$_3$ molecule.
+FD required more iterations to converge because the energy decrease per iteration was smaller than AD possibly due to the inaccurate gradient estimate.
+In addition, the wall time per iteration was larger in FD than AD because FD requires more function evaluations to calculate a gradient.

+The accuracy of gradient estimation evaluated by finite difference depends on the step size.
+Figure~\ref{fig:stepsize} shows the dependence of step size for energy calculation of H$_2$O. The step size affects the performance of algorithm in terms of required number of iterations for convergence and wall time, but AD outperforms FD in all settings.
+Moreover, AD does not suffer from choosing optimal step size.
+Therefore, we can conclude that the calculating gradient by AD contributes to the overall performance.